Sign in

 • What does neuroscience tell us about it

-• How to manage this problem with Digital Detox
+• How to manage constant virtual exposure to negative events and conflict with Digital Detox

 • Five [updated to ten ] life hacks to start an unplugged lifestyle while handling remote jobs

-Digital Nomad Challenges – why our minds can’t fully rest?
+Digital Nomad and Virtual Telecommuter Challenges – why our minds can’t fully rest?

-The above mem looks pretty gloomy, but it shows the truth: the inability to unplug is the biggest struggle for people wtih remote jobs.
-Numerous studies confirm what Internet users laugh about:
+The inability to unplug is the biggest struggle for people with remote jobs.
+Numerous studies confirm what internet users have come to know intuitively:

 • Unplugging after work hours is the most prominent pain point for 40% of remote workers, according to the 2019 Remote.co study.